 By the time you’re done with a red workout, you know you’re going to be feeling it the rest of the day, and probably tomorrow too.

-For these workouts your RPE is likely a 9 or 10 and you should see a decrease in your recovery score on Morpheus of 12-18%, or sometimes more, after a red workout.
-Note the Rec +/- in the visual above and in the screenshots below.
+For these workouts your RPE is likely somewhere between 8 to 10 and you should see a decrease in your recovery score on Morpheus of 12-18%, or sometimes more, after a red workout.

 A green workout is a step below red, but still a challenging workout.
 Here, you’ll get up into the green zone, or maybe even the red zone for a few minutes, but you won’t push yourself to your limit.